nbip/vae-mdl/README.md

 ### Change to plain discretized logistic
 A Gaussian observation model for pixel values may not be appropriate in itself.
-The mixture of discretized logistics has become the defacto observation model that everybody is using in VAEs these days ([VDVAE], [NVAE], [OOOD]).
+The mixture of discretized logistics has become the defacto observation model that everybody is using in VAEs these days ([VDVAE], [NVAE], [OODD]).
 There is a lot the MoDL loss, so in `model03.py` a plain discretized logistic distribution is used instead.
 The same phenomenon is seen here: with a lower bounding of the variance samples from the model look reasonable, while removing the lower bounding destroys the samples.
 Again we are showing the mean function in both cases, not actual samples from $p(x|z)$.